The Health and Economic Impacts of Menopause

 Source: World Population Prospects 2024, Author’s estimates

-This issue brief, produced by FP Analytics with support from Bayer, analyzes the global health and socioeconomic impacts of menopause to demystify and destigmatize this transition and the knock-on health effects later in life.
-The analysis focuses on the returns of investments from prioritizing menopause care and the need for better resource allocation as well as the costs of inaction, focusing on the United States, United Kingdom, Canada, and Germany.
+This special report, produced by FP Analytics with support from Bayer, analyzes the global health and socioeconomic impacts of menopause to demystify and destigmatize this transition and the knock-on health effects later in life.
+The analysis focuses on the returns on investment from prioritizing menopause care and the need for better resource allocation as well as the costs of inaction, focusing on the United States, the United Kingdom, Canada, and Germany.
 It highlights relevant national policies, identifies policy gaps, and offers recommendations for the public, private, and nonprofit sectors.
-This issue brief will be followed by expanded FP Analytics’ research that will include in-depth country case studies drawing on a range of data and interviews with experts from the public, private, multilateral, and non-profit sectors.
-It will be published in advance of the World Health Assembly in May 2025.
+This issue brief is accompanied by in-depth country case studies drawing on a range of data and interviews with experts from the public, private, multilateral, and non-profit sectors.

 Women’s Health and Menopause

 Menopause is diagnosed after a woman has gone 12 consecutive months without a period.
 It typically occurs between the ages of 45 and 55, with 51 being the median age of natural menopause.
-But the journey to this point–known as perimenopause–can span several years.
-During this transition, a decline in estrogen and progesterone leads to a variety of symptoms.
+But the journey to this point—known as perimenopause—can span several years.
+Janet Ko, founder of the Menopause Foundation of Canada, noted in an interview with FP Analytics that, “Women now spend up to half their lives in a stage of menopause, each with potential symptoms and long-term health risks that require proactive management.
+Recognizing it as a critical health transition is essential for effective policy and care.”

-Between 80 and 96 percent of women experience menopause-related symptoms.
+During the health transition of menopause, a decline in estrogen and progesterone can lead to a variety of symptoms, which are reported by between 80 and 96 percent of women.
 The most common physical symptoms are vasomotor, which affect up to 80 percent of women.
 Vasomotor symptoms can occur during the daytime and at night, consisting of hot flashes and night sweats, and may lead to sleep disturbances while contributing to fatigue and anxiety.
 Other common physical symptoms include joint or muscle pain as well as sexual dysfunction.
 Cognitive effects, including memory problems and difficulty concentrating, are also widely reported.
 The hormonal changes associated with menopause can also trigger mood swings, irritability, and, in some cases, depression and anxiety.

 The onset, intensity, and duration of menopause symptoms can vary widely among women, influenced by factors such as diet, exercise levels, smoking status, body mass index, socioeconomic status, ethnicity, and concurrent health issues.
-Research indicates that Black and Hispanic women, for example, report more vasomotor symptoms such as intense and more frequent hot flashes than their white counterparts.
-The Study of Women’s Health Across the Nation (SWAN) further highlights that Black women in the U.S. tend to reach menopause a year earlier than white women or women of East Asian descent, and they experience symptoms for up to 10 years—three years longer than the national average.
-Similar trends have been reported among Afro-descent women and South Asian women living in the UK.
+Research indicates that Black and Hispanic women, for example, tend to report more vasomotor symptoms, such as intense and more frequent hot flashes, than their white counterparts.
+The Study of Women’s Health Across the Nation (SWAN) further highlights that Black women in the U.S. tend to reach menopause a year earlier than white women or women of East Asian descent, and experience symptoms for up to 10 years—three years longer than the national average.
+Similar trends have been reported among women of South Asian and African descent living in the U.K. but, as multiple interviewees pointed out, there are very few studies outside the United States that examine how race and ethnicity interact with women’s experiences of menopause.
+According to Nina Kuypers, the founder of the U.K.-based community platform Black Women in Menopause, this dearth of research means there is an over-reliance on a limited number of studies from the U.S. to understand potential physical, economic, and social impacts of menopause among women of color and other underserved groups.

-This earlier onset of menopause, as well as its longer duration, may be linked to a phenomenon known as “weathering,” a term used to describe the cumulative toll that social, economic, and environmental stressors have on the rate of aging and overall health of marginalized groups over time.
+The earlier onset of menopause, as well as its longer duration, reported by Black and other minority women in the U.S., the U.K., and elsewhere may be linked to a phenomenon known as “weathering,” a term used to describe the cumulative toll that social, economic, and environmental stressors have on the rate of aging and overall health of marginalized groups over time.
 The earlier and more intense menopausal experience among these women may thus be seen as a reflection of broader systemic inequalities, which not only impact the timing of menopause but also contribute to worse health outcomes later in life, including higher risks of cardiovascular disease and osteoporosis.
+Kuypers and other interviewees called for increased funding for research into the roles of race, ethnicity, and other characteristics in the U.K., Canada, and other countries to better understand and serve the needs of marginalized groups.
+Without this evidence base, policy and health care solutions risk being ineffective or exclusionary.

 The Inadequate Prioritization of Menopause in Health Care

-This lack of expertise is compounded by the broader social stigma around menopause.
+The lack of expertise among doctors and health care workers is compounded by the broader social stigma surrounding menopause.
 Negative attitudes around aging and embarrassment to discuss vasomotor, cognitive, sexual, or emotional symptoms discourage women from seeking out treatment for their menopause.
 A lack of information about menopause and available evidence-based treatments alongside stigma may be responsible.
-A global survey of women found that only 20 percent of women feel well-informed about menopause while 73 percent of women reported not seeking treatment for menopause symptoms despite the availability of hormone-based and non-hormonal treatments.
+A global survey of women found that only 20 percent of women feel well-informed about menopause, while 73 percent of women reported not seeking treatment for menopause symptoms despite the availability of hormone-based and non-hormonal treatments.

 Menopause hormone therapy (MHT) covers a range of hormonal treatments that can reduce symptoms of menopause.
 Although it is considered the most effective treatment to manage menopause, its use has declined since the release of a 2002 Women’s Health Initiative (WHI) study that found the treatment increased the risk of cardiovascular disease in older women.
 Often misinterpreted, the findings of this study primarily applied to postmenopausal women over age 60 who were provided one type of MHT and contributed to an ongoing reluctance to use MHT despite evidence suggesting that it is safe and effective when initiated near the onset of menopause.
-Since the study’s release, MHT use in the U.S. has dropped from around 40 percent to just 4 percent between 1999 and 2010.
+Since the study’s release, MHT use in the U.S. dropped from around 40 percent to just 4 percent between 1999 and 2010.
 The decline in MHT use is further compounded by limited options for other viable alternative treatments for menopausal symptoms, a result of insufficient research, policy prioritization, and investment in women’s health.
-Governments around the world are taking important steps to make MHT more accessible for women experiencing menopause.
-In the UK, the introduction of the “HRT Prescription Prepayment Certificate” in April 2023 allows women to purchase a year’s worth of MHT medications for the cost of just two standard prescriptions, significantly reducing treatment costs.
-Meanwhile, the province of British Columbia is planning to partner with the Canadian federal government to provide free hormonal therapy for menopausal symptoms in the future.
+Governments around the world are taking important steps to make MHT more accessible for women experiencing menopause, though barriers remain, as insurance coverage of MHT can be inconsistent or limited.
+In the U.K., the introduction of the “HRT Prescription Prepayment Certificate” in April 2023 allows women to purchase a year’s worth of MHT medications for the cost of just two standard prescriptions, significantly reducing treatment costs.
+Meanwhile, the provinces of British Columbia and Manitoba are partnering with the Canadian federal government to provide free hormonal therapy for menopausal symptoms.

 MHT is not suitable for everyone, particularly those with a history of breast cancer and blood clots.
 For women who cannot or prefer not to use MHT, there is a limited selection of effective treatment options.
 Women can attempt lifestyle changes, including diet and exercise but these alone may be inadequate to manage menopause symptoms.
-Non-hormonal drug options to manage vasomotor symptoms include antidepressants and, more recently, neurokinin antagonists, which can block a specific brain receptor that plays a role in regulating body temperature.
-Access to these options, however, can be limited, as they are not often first-line treatments and healthcare coverage providers may not reimburse the cost of new, more expensive non-hormonal drugs.
+Hormone-free drug options to manage vasomotor symptoms include antidepressants, anticonvulsants, and antihypertensives.
+More recently, neurokinin-targeted therapies, which can block a specific brain receptor that plays a role in regulating body temperature, have been introduced as a treatment option.
+Access to these options, however, can be limited and uneven, as healthcare providers may not reimburse the cost of new and innovative treatments.
 In general, there are very few available and affordable options for women and far greater investment in research, innovation, and development is required.

 Women and their doctors need a broader set of options to enable informed choices for menopause care.
 Narrow treatment options are a result of a dearth of scientific research around menopause and historical neglect of its health and socioeconomic impacts.
 Gaps in research could be improved through market incentives as well as government grants.
 But without better incentives for industry, research and development of treatment options will remain scarce, impairing both health and gender equity.
-Both the public and private sectors have a role to play in making treatments affordable.
-When options are restricted or mandated by government and insurance providers, patient control is constrained and personalized care is undercut.
-When insurance companies or government programs restrict access to new and alternative therapies or impose restrictive requirements before women can access effective treatments, health care outcomes are undermined.
+The public and private sectors have a role in making treatments affordable.
+When options are restricted or mandated by government and insurance providers, patient control is constrained, and personalized care is undercut.
+When insurance companies or government programs restrict access to existing, new, or alternative therapies or impose restrictive requirements before women can access effective treatments, health care outcomes are undermined.
 This is particularly concerning in the context of non-hormonal treatment options, which offer a critical alternative for women who cannot use hormone therapy or prefer not to.
 The lack of adequate coverage for these therapies results in financial burdens for women, limiting their access to evidence-based interventions.

 Though progress has been slow, governments are prioritizing improvements in menopause research and clinical care.
-In the UK, the Menopause Pathway Improvement Programme launched by the NHS aims to enhance clinical care, reduce disparities in treatment access, and provide comprehensive education for health care professionals.
+In the U.K., the Menopause Pathway Improvement Programme launched by the NHS in 2021 aims to enhance clinical care, reduce disparities in treatment access, and provide comprehensive education for health care professionals.
 This initiative is part of a broader effort to address the gaps in menopause knowledge and care.
-In the U.S., President Biden’s administration has committed USD12 billion in new funding for women’s health research, including the creation of a Comprehensive Research Agenda on Menopause.
-The National Institutes of Health (NIH) is also spearheading a Pathways to Prevention series designed to identify research gaps and guide future innovation in menopause care.
+In the U.S., former President Biden’s administration committed USD 12 billion in new funding for women’s health research, including the creation of a Comprehensive Research Agenda on Menopause and a National Institutes of Health (NIH) Pathways to Prevention series designed to identify research gaps and guide future innovation in menopause care.
+However, federally funded research on menopause may be paused or permanently disbanded due to the Trump administration’s federal funding freezes and de-prioritization of research on gender and women.

 Economic Contributions of Menopausal Women